 What follows is what we want our Spelling curriculum to achieve for all children by the time they leave our school, because we passionately believe that our children deserve the best.

-Our curriculum is driven by the needs of our children, their families and the community in which they live.
+Our Spelling curriculum is driven by the needs of our children.

 We aim for our pupils to become good spellers and therefore will: